 VA Nebraska-Western Iowa Health Care System

-Our Community Living Center (CLC) which offers sub-acute and long-term care, as well as palliative/hospice care.
-We have a 30-day inpatient substance abuse treatment program which provides rehabilitation for Veterans with substance and alcohol abuse disorders.
-We employ 12 pharmacists (including our site manager, mental health specialist and PACT pharmacist at our North Platte satellite clinic) and 5 technicians, in addition to 8 primary care providers.
+Our Community Living Center (CLC) offers sub-acute and long-term care, as well as palliative/hospice care.
+In addition, we have a 30-day inpatient substance abuse treatment program which provides rehabilitation for Veterans with substance and alcohol use disorders.
+We employ 13 pharmacists and 5 technicians, in addition to 10 primary care providers.

 Clinical pharmacy practice is well established, and providers heavily rely on pharmacists for chronic disease management and drug information.
 Pharmacist have been integrated in the primary care setting for over 30 years and work as mid-level providers under a general scope of practice; pharmacists’ autonomy is unmatched!
 Our pharmacist-run ambulatory care clinics are high volume; residents will gain experience working in a fast-paced clinic environment with close relationships with primary care providers.
 On average 8-14 patients per day are scheduled between face-to-face and phone appointments (video appointments are also available).
 Pharmacists are responsible for managing a wide variety of chronic diseases, including (but not limited to): anticoagulation, hyperlipidemia, hypertension, diabetes, smoking cessation, congestive heart failure, thyroid disease, anemia, pain management, pharmacokinetics and hospice/palliative care.
 Residents are included in this opportunity to practice at the top of their license.
 Given our rural practice, our providers look to the clinical pharmacy team for the latest information from clinical trials and actively seek input from the pharmacy team in managing chronic diseases.
 Pharmacists, including residents, are responsible for management of the formulary using nationally approved criteria for use and evidence-based medicine.